Scholarships and Fellowships

 Merrill Scholars Spring 2019

 Internship Assistance Award - The Department of Political Science offers an Internship Assistance Award to Political Science, International Studies, and Law & Constitutional Studies majors.
 This award can be used for internships or study abroad.
 Applications are accepted on a rolling basis, with three rounds of decisions made throughout the academic year: December 1st, April 1st, and June 1st.
 There is a limited amount of funding available each year so the sooner you can apply, the better your chances of receiving aid.
-For more information and to download an application visit the Political Science Internships Page.
+For more information and to download an application visit the Political Science Internships and Study Abroad Page.

 Scholarships - Awarded each Spring for the following school year

 The Department of Political Science offers a number of scholarships to eligible students each year.
-Students may apply for scholarships offered through the Political Science Department by filling out an online application available with this link, downloading an applicaiton with this link, or picking up a hard copy in Old Main 320.
+Students may apply for scholarships offered through the Political Science Department by filling out an online application available with this link, downloading an application with this link, or picking up a hard copy in Old Main 320.
 Other scholarships are available through the College of Humanities and Social Sciences with Utah State University's Scholarship Online Application site: usu.awardspring.com.